-Remember when you’re working as Cabin Crew that you’re essentially the ‘face’ of the airline – and it’s part of your responsibilities to remain professional at all times, whether you’re dealing with customers or colleagues.
+When you’re working as cabin crew, you’re the ‘face’ of the airline and it’s part of your responsibilities to remain professional at all times.

-The most common type of conflict you’ll have to deal with are customer complaints – which will often be the result of things completely out of control.
-This might include delayed flights, mid-flight diversions, or simply someone not liking the in-flight menu!
+The most common type of conflict you’ll have to deal with are customer complaints – which can often be things that are completely out of your control.
+This might include delayed flights, the behaviour of another passenger onboard, or even someone not liking the in-flight menu.

-It’s important to remember that when a customer is cross and upset, and seems to be taking it out on you, that it’s not personal – they’re just taking out their frustration on a representative of the airline because you’re there in that moment!
-However it can be upsetting, particularly if it’s your first experience of dealing with a difficult customer.
+It’s important to remember that when a customer is cross or upset, it’s not personal – they’re just taking out their frustration on you because you’re there at that moment!
+However, it can be upsetting, particularly if it’s your first experience of dealing with a difficult customer.